7 Best Neighborhoods in Olympia, Washington

 Northwest Olympia Neighborhood

-Homes in this neighborhood were built prior to 1950 with many being single level homes under 1,700 sq. ft.
-According to Zillow, the median home value is currently $293,200, and this has gone up 12.5% over the last year.
-Zillow predicts a rise of another 6.0% in the next year.
+Homes in this neighborhood were built prior to 1950 with many being single-level homes under 1,700 sq. ft.
+According to Zillow, the median home value is currently $416,998 (July 2021), and this has gone up 22.3% over the last year.

 The neighborhood is quaint and quiet, just the place for new families that want to be close in but also live in an affordable, low-crime area.
 Standout businesses include BITS Café on Rogers St NW and Olympia Food Co-op.

 The neighborhood also has two very nice parks.
 Garfield Nature Trail Park meanders along a five-acre ravine that eventually connects to West Bay Park.
 The trail is well-kept and crisscrosses a stream that runs through a verdant forest.
 Woodruff Park is a 2.38-acre park at the south end of the neighborhood featuring tennis courts, sand volleyball court, picnic tables, and basketball court.